-Because this model with its scales can be easily used for digital data analysis, it is very common and also plays a major role in the data industry today.
-It is used there for the creation of psychometric profiles, for example for targeted advertising.
+Because this model with its scales can be easily used for data analysis, it is very common and also plays a major role in the data industry today.
+It is used there for the creation of psychometric profiles, for example for tailor-made advertisements aiming to adress the characteristics of person more specifically than by standard campaign posters.

 Revised NEO Personality Inventory (also: OCEAN)